OfficeDev/Office-Add-in-samples/Samples/office-add-in-save-custom-settings/README.md

 ## Configure a localhost web server and run the sample from localhost

-If you prefer to configure a web server and host the add-in's web files from your computer, use the following steps:
+If you prefer to configure a web server and host the add-in's web files from your computer, use the following steps.

 1. Install a recent version of [npm](https://www.npmjs.com/get-npm) and [Node.js](https://nodejs.org/) on your computer.
-To verify if you've already installed these tools, run the commands `node -v` and `npm -v` in your terminal.
+To verify if these tools are already installed on your computer, run the commands `node -v` and `npm -v` in your terminal.

 2. You need http-server to run the local web server.
-If you haven't installed this yet you can do this with the following command:
+If you haven't installed this yet, use the following command to install it.

     ```console
     npm install --global http-server
     ```

 3. You need Office-Addin-dev-certs to generate self-signed certificates to run the local web server.
-If you haven't installed this yet you can do this with the following command:
+If you haven't installed this yet, use the following command.

     ```console
     npm install --global office-addin-dev-certs